google-cloudsearch/windows-filesystems-connector/README.md

 2. Install the connector

-   The `mvn package` command creates a zip file containing the connector and its dependencies with a name like `google-cloudsearch-windows-filesystems-connector-v1-0.0.5.zip`.
+   The `mvn package` command creates a ZIP file containing the connector and its dependencies with a name like `google-cloudsearch-windows-filesystems-connector-v1-0.0.5.zip`.

    a.
-Copy this zip file to the location where you want to install the connector.
+Copy this ZIP file to the location where you want to install the connector.

    b.
-Unzip the connector zip file.
+Unzip the connector ZIP file.
 A directory with a name like
       `google-cloudsearch-windows-filesystems-connector-v1-0.0.5` will be created.

    c.
 Change into this directory.
 You should see the connector jar file,